-Periods are never fun, but let’s face it, some days are definitely worse than others.
-All women have dealt with occasional heavy flow that begs the question: Is this normal?
+Periods are never fun, but let’s face it: some days are definitely worse than others.
+All women have dealt with the occasional heavy flow that begs the question: Is this normal?

 Here to demystify the meaning behind gushing periods and help you understand when to seek medical attention are Dr. Melissa Delgado and our team at The Chronic Pelvic Pain Center of Northern Virginia.
 They’ve outlined how to determine if your heavy menstrual flow is normal or not, and why it might be happening.

-Yes, heavy menstrual flow is normal, but we understand why it may be concerning to you — especially if it’s a new development.
+Yes, heavy menstrual flow is normal, but we understand why it may be concerning—especially if it’s a new development.
 All women experience variances in their periods, including the length of their cycles, the duration of their period, and the nature of the flow.
 Most women can predict light and heavy days based on past experience, although they may get caught off guard now and then.

 Hormone fluctuations, stress, age, and other factors may cause your period to behave differently from month to month, and one of the effects may be a heavier flow than you’re used to — that’s normal.
 Here’s what’s not normal: